Zero Waste Victoria is a plan to reduce waste disposal by 50% by 2040. This plan was approved by Council on December 10th, 2020.

 When developing strategies and actions to reduce materials, our decisions are guided by the Waste Reduction Hierarchy.
 This decision-making framework illustrates where actions should be prioritized to reach the most sustainable option.
 For example, the most desirable outcome would be reducing or reusing an item.
 The least desirable outcome is disposal of an item in the landfill.
 As a city, we are working to integrate these priorities into our waste management decisions.

-If you would like to be added to a mailing list to receive updates on Zero Waste Victoria, please email email@example.com
+If you have questions, or would like to be added to a mailing list to receive updates on Zero Waste Victoria, please email email@example.com

 - Learn more about reducing construction waste